w3c/wai-curricula/content/designer/designer-modules.md

   * multimedia and animations
   * forms

-These modules focus on visual, information, user experience, and interaction aspects to design accessible web pages and applications.
+These modules focus on accessible user experiences.
+They are primarily designed for teaching:

-The modules primarily address the following roles:

-* Visual Designer
+* Visual Designers
-* Information Architect
+* Information Architects
-* User Experience (UX) Designer
+* User Experience (UX) Designers
-* Interaction Designer
+* Interaction Designers

 ### Foundation Prerequisites